Eucalyptus clivicola: Description

 Eucalyptus clivicola is a mallet that typically grows to a height of 12 m and rarely forms a lignotuber.
 It has smooth grey over yellowish bark with flakes of rough, greyish bark that has not been completely shed.
 Its adult leaves are linear to lance-shaped, 45-95 mm long and 5-20 mm wide on a petiole 5-15 mm long.
 The flower buds are arranged in groups of between nine and thirteen on a peduncle 7-20 mm long that widens near the end, the individual buds on a pedicel 4-5 mm long.
 Mature buds are top-shaped to elongated, 14-21 mm long and 3-4 mm wide with a conical to horn-shaped operculum up to three times as long as the floral cup.
 Flowering occurs from December to May and the flowers are pale yellow.
 The fruit is a woody, barrel-shaped, to conical or cylindrical capsule 6-10 mm long and 5-6 mm wide.

 Taxonomy and naming

-Eucalyptus clivicola was first formally described in 1991 by Ian Brooker and Stephen Hopper from a specimen on the Ravensthorpe - Hopetoun road and the description was publish in the journal Nuytsia.
+Eucalyptus clivicola was first formally described in 1991 by Ian Brooker and Stephen Hopper from a specimen on the Ravensthorpe - Hopetoun road and the description was published in the journal Nuytsia.
 The specific epithet (clivicola) is derived from the Latin word clivus meaning "ascent", "elevation", "hill" or "sloping hillside" with the suffix -cola meaning "dweller", referring to the usual habitat of this species.